Music has long been an important means of entertainment and social commentary both historically and in contemporary society.

-PERF1301 Song: From the Monks to the Monkees
+- PERF1301 Song: From the Monks to the Monkees Or

 * A student may be exempt from taking PERF1321 through demonstration of skills and mastery of knowledge as determined by the course instructor and department chair.
 In such a case, another course would be decided, in consultation with the department chair, to take its place.

 At the completion of an Individualized Major in Performing Arts degree, the student will: